anaezquerro/naipar/README.md

-# naipar
+# Better Benchmarking LLMs for Zero-Shot Dependency Parsing :robot:

-Better Benchmarking LLMs for Zero-Shot Dependency Parsing
+Hi:wave:!
+The code of this repository will be available on March 2, 2025.